-Lessons for Success (LfS) aims to provide intensive training to a promising group of emerging scientists in the areas of (a) grant preparation and funding opportunities, (b) development and management of a successful program of research, and (c) advancement of professional competencies.
-This grant-writing "boot camp" provides invaluable advice and guidance from senior faculty with strong histories of research funding.
+Lessons for Success (LfS) aims to provide intensive training to a promising group of early career scientists in the areas of (a) grant preparation and funding opportunities, (b) development and management of a successful program of research, and (c) advancement of professional competencies.
+With participants completing assignments prior to and during the conference, this grant-writing "boot camp" provides invaluable advice and guidance from senior faculty with strong histories of research funding.

 Attendance is limited to approximately 30 participants selected through an application process.
 The following eligibility requirements apply:

 - PhD students at the level of candidacy, postdoctoral fellows, or junior faculty (below the level of associate professor) who show promise for a productive research career

 - individuals holding a clinical doctorate or MD are eligible to apply, and will be considered on a case-by-case basis for their plans to develop an independent research career

 - applicants must have applied for extramural research funding (e.g., a foundation research grant; a small research grant, fellowship, career-development award, or minority supplement from a federal or state funding agency)